fb55/css-select/README.md

     sometimes greatly improving querying performance.
 Disable this if your document can change in between queries with the same compiled selector.
     Default: `true`.
+-   `pseudos`: A map of pseudo-selectors to functions or strings.

 #### Custom Adapters